daireto/sqlactive/docs/api/active-record-mixin.md

 ) -> Self | None
 ```

-> Fetches a row by primary key or `None` if no result is found.
+> Fetch a row by primary key or return `None` if no result is found.

 > If multiple results are found, it will raise a
 > `sqlalchemy.exc.MultipleResultsFound` exception.